 How many heel taps should I do per day?

-For most beginners, 3 sets of 12-15 reps per side, performed 2-3 times per week, is an effective starting point.
+For most beginners, 3 sets of 12 to 15 reps per side, performed 2 to 3 times per week, is an effective starting point.
 That totals 72 to 90 touches per session.
 Focus on controlled movement and oblique contraction rather than speed.
-If the exercise feels too easy at 20 reps per side, progress to a harder variation rather than simply adding volume.
+If the exercise feels too easy at 20 reps per side, progress to a harder variation like feet-elevated or weighted heel taps rather than simply adding volume.

 Are heel taps good for beginners?